 The data on the Charity Register is not up to date, reliable or complete

-We undertake annual quality assurance reviews of charities on our Charity Register to ensure that charities are still eligible for registration.
+We undertake quality assurance reviews of charities on the Charity Register to ensure that they are still eligible for registration.

-We use data analytics to inform our understanding of risk to guide our compliance activities.
+We use data analytics to inform our understanding of risk and guide our compliance activities.

-Quality assurance processes are in place to ensure our decisions align with our regulatory approach and are legally correct.
+We have quality assurance processes in place to ensure our decisions align with our regulatory approach and are legally correct.

-The public loses confidence in the charity sector
+The public loses confidence in the charities sector

 We act swiftly and firmly where vulnerable people or significant charity assets are at risk, where there is evidence of serious mismanagement or misappropriation, or if there is a serious or deliberate breach of the ACNC Act or ACNC Regulation.